Gin: 18th century

 In London in the early 18th century, much gin was distilled legally in residential houses (there were estimated to be 1,500 residential stills in 1726) and was often flavoured with turpentine to generate resinous woody notes in addition to the juniper.
 As late as 1913, Webster's Dictionary states without further comment, "'common gin' is usually flavoured with turpentine".

-Another common variation was to distill in the presence of sulfuric acid.
+Another common variation was to distill in the presence of sulphuric acid.
 Although the acid itself does not distil, it imparts the additional aroma of diethyl ether to the resulting gin.
-Sulfuric acid subtracts one water molecule from two ethanol molecules to create diethyl ether, which also forms an azeotrope with ethanol, and therefore distils with it.
-The result is a sweeter spirit, and one that may have possessed additional analgesic or even intoxicating effects – see Paracelsus.
+Sulphuric acid subtracts one water molecule from two ethanol molecules to create diethyl ether, which also forms an azeotrope with ethanol, and therefore distils with it.
+The result is a sweeter spirit, and one that may have possessed additional analgesic or even intoxicating effects.

 Dutch or Belgian gin, also known as jenever or genever, evolved from malt wine spirits, and is a distinctly different drink from later styles of gin.
 Schiedam, a city in the province of South Holland, is famous for its jenever-producing history.
 The same for Hasselt in the Belgian province of Limburg.
 The oude (old) style of jenever remained very popular throughout the 19th century, where it was referred to as Holland or Geneva gin in popular, American, pre-Prohibition bartender guides.

 The 18th century gave rise to a style of gin referred to as Old Tom gin, which is a softer, sweeter style of gin, often containing sugar.
 Old Tom gin faded in popularity by the early 20th century.

 19th–20th centuries

 The invention and development of the column still (1826 and 1831) made the distillation of neutral spirits practical, thus enabling the creation of the "London dry" style that evolved later in the 19th century.

 In tropical British colonies gin was used to mask the bitter flavour of quinine, which was the only effective anti-malarial compound.
 Quinine was dissolved in carbonated water to form tonic water; the resulting cocktail is gin and tonic, although modern tonic water contains only a trace of quinine as a flavouring.
 Gin is a common base spirit for many mixed drinks, including the martini.
 Secretly produced "bathtub gin" was available in the speakeasies and "blind pigs" of Prohibition-era America as a result of the relatively simple production.

 Sloe gin is traditionally described as a liqueur made by infusing sloes (the fruit of the blackthorn) in gin, although modern versions are almost always compounded from neutral spirits and flavourings.
 Similar infusions are possible with other fruits, such as damsons.
-Another popular gin-based liqueur with a longstanding history is Pimm's No.1 Cup (25% alcohol by volume(ABV)), which is a fruit cup flavoured with citrus and spices.
+Another popular gin-based liqueur with a longstanding history is Pimm's No.1 Cup (25% alcohol by volume (ABV)), which is a fruit cup flavoured with citrus and spices.

 The National Jenever Museums are located in Hasselt in Belgium, and Schiedam in the Netherlands.